Event Name: Blue Planet Scotland

 Description: The Dalmally Agricultural Show showcases some of Scotland’s finest livestock as well as traditional home baking, Scottish handicrafts, horticulture, and shinty all set amidst magnificent mountain scenery.

 This popular annual event is regarded as one of the best Agricultural Shows in Scotland and is always well attended by competitors and visitors alike.

 In addition to the livestock, Industrial and Home Industries competitions there are a number of demonstrations by local charities and craftspeople showing their skills and techniques.
 Adding to the excitement are pipe bands and shinty matches which always proves popular with spectators.

-How far do you think you could throw a stone?
+Description: How far do you think you could throw a stone?
 A great fun day out, the World Stone Skimming Championships are held every year on Easdale Island which is just 20 minutes south of Oban.
 Easdale Island used to be a major centre for slate mining and the pools that were once part of the mines are perfect for stone skimming as there is still plenty of slate left.
-This year’s event will be held on Sunday 24th September and if you would like to take part you can register at Easdale Island Community Hall between 11am and 1pm but entrants are limited to 350 so please be on time.
+If you would like to take part you can register at Easdale Island Community Hall between 11am and 1pm but entrants are limited to 350 so please be on time.